Best Prediction & Reputation Markets in 2026: Complete Comparison

 - No barriers — Sign up in seconds with just a username and password.
 No KYC, no crypto wallet, no bank account

-- Persistent assets — Unlike event markets that expire, reputation assets live forever and their prices evolve continuously
+- Persistent assets — Unlike event markets that expire, reputation assets live forever and prices update continuously as opinion shifts

 Limitations